VERMEER: THE COMPLETE PAINTINGS

 November 11, 2008 to February 15, 2009

-For the first time in Italy, it will finally be possible to admire a large selection of works belonging the world's most important collection of 17th century Dutch and Flemish paintings: that of Berlin's Gemäldegalerie, which includes masterpieces such as Rembrandt's The Money Changer, Gerrit ter Borch's Parental Admonition and Vermeer's Woman with a Pearl Necklace.
+For the first time in Italy, it will finally be possible to admire a large selection of works belonging the world's most important collection of seventeenth century Dutch and Flemish paintings: that of Berlin's Gemäldegalerie, which includes masterpieces such as Rembrandt's The Money Changer, Gerrit ter Borch's Parental Admonition and Vermeer's Woman with a Pearl Necklace.

-Representing the Golden Century of Flemish and Dutch art, the exhibition focuses on the development of the genre of the domestic interior, which was dedicated to family life and reflected the innovative social context and civil values of Holland in the 17th century.
+Representing the Golden Century of Flemish and Dutch art, the exhibition focuses on the development of the genre of the domestic interior, which was dedicated to family life and reflected the innovative social context and civil values of Holland in the seventeenth century.
 The 55 masterpieces on display will enable visitors to learn about the art and culture of Flanders and Holland during their "Golden Century.